zoedsoupe/anubis-mcp/pages/message_handling.md

 Hermes uses a structured approach to encode and validate protocol messages.

-The `Hermes.Message` module provides robust validation of all messages against the MCP schema
+The `Hermes.MCP.Message` module provides robust validation of all messages against the MCP schema

 ## Error Handling Patterns